Sygil-Dev/whoosh-reloaded/docs/source/querylang.rst

 *AND* and *OR*.

 Whoosh supports indexing text in different *fields*.
-You must specify the *default field* when you create the :class:` whoosh_reloaded.qparser.QueryParser` object.
+You must specify the *default field* when you create the :class:` whoosh.qparser.QueryParser` object.
 This is the field in which any terms the user does not explicitly specify a field for will be searched.